gallofeliz/hen-backup/README.md

-# backuper
+# Hen-Backup

-Backup tool :
+Hen-Backup is a backup tool designed to be automatic, complete and flexible.
+Its values are :
-- Automatic
+- Automatic (Daemon)
 - Monitorable (logs are json and written to be collected and produce metrics to have supervision)
-- Encrypted backups (restic)
+- Encrypted
-- Multi-backups definitions (directories, schedules, etc)
+- Unlimited backups definitions (define a backup for a database, other for your music, other for your pictures, etc)
-- Multi-repositories by backups
+- Unlimited repositories definitions, for one or multi backups
-- Various providers supported (OVH, AWS, filesystem, etc)
+- Multi providers support (OVH, AWS, filesystem, etc)
-- One-main-thead operations to keep control on resources usage (CPU, bandwith) and avoid locking problems ; but will come priorities to have control on the queue and be able to run some operations in parallel
-- Fiable ?
-- Bandwidth by backups/operations
-- Priorities (immediate/next/normal) by backups and operations
-- Yml config !
-With ability to declare repositories in a repositories section or under backups section (for ex for 1 repository for 1 backup definition)

-Coming :
-- Maybe Priorities "timeout" : After a configured time, a queued backup or operation will be running immedialty
-- Keep policies to remove old backups and prune the repositories
+- Resources limitation for guys like me that have a slow internet ;) and slow computer

+Backup uses Restic for operations.
+It's like a Restic supervisor !

 ## Use

-See docker-compose.yml ane config_test.yml
+See docker-compose.yml and config_test.yml

-Notes :
+For example :
-- Multiple repositories are configurable
-- Multiple backups are configurable and linked to one or multiple repositories
-- Backups are schedulable by durations (ex 5m, 1h, 12h, 1d, etc), and/or cron (ex `*/15 * * * *`), and/or watching changes

-So you can :
-- Define multiple backups, for example 1 for each application ; Or with NFS, one for each machine (in a network)
-- Define multiple repositories for your backup, for example 1 in OVH Paris and 1 in AWS Australia (if one is burnt...)
-- A mix of that, for example app1 backup each day in OVH Paris and each week in AWS Australia, and app2 smaller each day in both, etc

-I hope this tool will be good for me ahah
+- Configure a backup of your pictures each time they change (add, rename, delete, etc) and minimum each day.
+You will choose AWS Ireland because you love AWS, but what happens if the datacenter burn ?
+Configure a second repository for your backup !
+Choose another location and why not another provider : OVH.
+OVH in frankfort ?
+So you will backup in AWS Ireland and OVH Frankfort each time you change your file.
+- Now you want to backup your grafana database.
+On change ?
+No, too often.
+Each hour.
+But wait ...
+The database can change and the backup is not good on an open database.
+You can configure a new backup for your database with a hook before : call a webservice that will dump your database every hour before your backup !

+Notes:
+- You can share a repository with different backups ;
+- You can add latencies to watchers to avoid to backup on the first change, and try to wait until the change ends.
+- You can define priorities (for example grafana backup can be more important than your pictures)
+- You can define bandwith limitations for each backup : grafana is very important, so should use all the bandwith, but you don't want your pictures to freeze your Netflix movie.

 ## Interraction

 You can use the CLI client to interract with the daemon :
-- `sudo docker-compose exec backup client list-snapshots my-repository`
+- `sudo docker-compose exec backup client list-snapshots ovh-frankfort -b grafana` will list all the grafana snapshots on OVH Frankfort
-- `sudo docker-compose exec backup client restore-snapshot my-repository snapshot_sha --priority next`
+- `sudo docker-compose exec backup client restore-snapshot aws-ireland-pictures snapshot_sha --priority next`

 ## Warning

 Even if most of the job is done by Restic (https://github.com/restic/restic), this tool is not a Restic frontend.
-Restic can be removed for another backup app without changing contracts or features of backuper.
+Restic can be removed for another backup app without changing contracts or features of Hen-Backup, and some Restic logics can be overrided by mine.